1 Introduction to Oracle RAC

 LMS: Global Cache Service Process

-LMSprocess maintains records of the data file statuses and each cached block by recording information in a Global Resource Directory (GRD).
+LMSprocess maintains records of the data file statuses and each cached block by recording information in the global resource directory (GRD).
 The

 LMSprocess also controls the flow of messages to remote instances and manages global data block access and transmits block images between the buffer caches of different instances.
-This processing is part of the Cache Fusion feature.
+This processing is part of Cache Fusion.

 LCK0: Instance Enqueue Process

 LCK0process manages non-Cache Fusion resource requests such as library and row cache requests.

 RMSn: Oracle RAC Management Processes (